Scholarships-Closed

 This scholarship is named in memory of Jonathan G. Epstein, former President of FILA North America and industry leader whose passion for tennis left an indelible mark on the sport and the brand.
 Epstein’s entrepreneurial spirit and vision led FILA to significant business successes and prominence as a leader in the athletic apparel and footwear industry.

 Awarded to a high school senior who has excelled academically, and demonstrates good character, community leadership and sportsmanship.
 The student should have participated in an NJTL and be entering a four-year college or university program.
 A $15,000 scholarship will be provided over the course of four years to cover costs of tuition, room and board and educational materials.
+These scholarships will be paid directly to the college or university in which the student is enrolled.

 MARTIN MULLIGAN SR. SPIRIT OF TENNIS SCHOLARSHIP